 A final set of arguments has been mooted with respect to macroeconomic effects of a CBDC.
 The first of these arose in connection with the concern in recent years about the "zero lower bound" on monetary policy: the fact that negative nominal interest rates are limited by the public's ability to hold cash.
-While retail CBDC would not be necessary to break the zero lower bound (see for example Agarwal and Kimball, 2015), negative interest rates would be more easy to achieve if the public held currency in electronic form.
-More generally an interestbearing CBDC might allow a monetary authority to control interest rates more effectively and to target more complex policies if warranted.
-On the other hand, if electronic payments became disconnected from the monetary base, or worse, if they induced a flight from the domestic currency to a global alternative, then monetary policy could lose its force.
-In this respect adoption of CBDC could be a defensive mechanism for a central bank (and at a minimum a chance to retain its seigniorage revenues8).
+Although retail CBDC would not be necessary to break the zero lower bound (see, for example, Agarwal and Kimball 2015), negative interest rates would be easier to achieve if the public held currency in electronic form.
+More generally an interest-bearing CBDC might allow a monetary authority to control interest rates more effectively and to target more complex policies if warranted.
+On the other hand, if electronic payments became disconnected from the monetary base, then monetary policy could lose its force.10

 There are two important points to note about this list.
 First, the very length and variety of considerations on the list makes it difficult to make a straightforward case for CBDC.
-In their examination of the case for CBDC, many central banks decided that while CBDCs could provide benefits along a variety of these dimensions, for each goal considered separately CBDC was not necessary; instead there was a simpler policy available.
+In their examination of the case for CBDC, many central banks decided that while CBDCs could provide benefits along a variety of these dimensions, for each goal considered separately CBDC was not necessary; instead, there was a simpler policy available.
 The conclusion often came down to something like the following: "If we decide to adopt CBDC anyway, then it might also provide benefits along this dimension as well."
-Thus, in advocating CBDC, it becomes important to focus on significant advantages that CBDC alone can yield.
+Thus, in advocating CBDC, it becomes important to focus on significant advantages that CBDC alone can yield.11